thoughtspot/tmlblock-googleanalytics/README.md

 - Use the snowflake_ga.sql DDL script to create the necessary staging tables and flattening views in your Snowflake data warehouse.
 - Load your JSON data files into their respective Snowflake tables using your preferred loading method.

-## Connect ThoughtSpot and import TML
+## Connect ThoughtSpot
 - Log into your ThoughtSpot instance and create an Embrace connection to each of the five views that have flattened the JSON data into a relational table structure.

+## Import TML
+Combine all Worksheet TML files into a ZIP file:
+- Manifest_liveboard.yaml
+- Adwords Analysis - Google.worksheet.tml
+- Demographic Audience Anal.worksheet.tml
+- Geographic Audience Analy.worksheet.tml
+- Page Behaviour Analysis-.worksheet.tml
+- Site Statistics Analysis.worksheet.tml
+- Traffic Source analysis-.worksheet.tml

+Combine all liveboard TML files into a ZIP file:
+- Manifest_liveboard.yaml
+- Acquisition - Adwords.pinboard.tml
+- Acquisition - Traffic Sou.pinboard.tml
+- Audience - Geographic Loc.pinboard.tml
+- Behaviour - Site Statisti.pinboard.tml
+- Behaviour - Page Analytic.pinboard.tml

-- Import the TML for the worksheets and verify that it has all been imported without any errors.
+Import the zipped file for the worksheets and verify that it has all been imported without any errors.
-- Import the TML for the liveboards and verify that it has all been imported without any errors.
+Import the zipped for the liveboards and verify that it has all been imported without any errors.

 # Liveboard Screenshots